SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/aws-lambda.md

 Having URL to the webhook, copy and paste it into a notepad.
 You will need it to configure the webhook connection in the next section.
 :::

-## Create an IAM user with required priviledges
+## Create an IAM user with required privileges

 ### Lambda Function URL